Medicare Enrolled

 Summary

-Dr. Carter is a mixed practice specialist, with above-average Medicare volume (top 1% in TX), and speaking/promotional industry engagement, with 19 years of practice experience.
+Dr. Carter is a mixed practice specialist, with above-average Medicare volume (top 1% in TX), with speaking/promotional industry engagement, with 19 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →